Sidelobe/AzureBoards-SortSprintBacklog/README.md

 ## Packaging into a Standalone Application (optional)

-1. First, install `pyinstaller` in the virtual environment: `pip install pyinstaller`.
+1. First, install `pyinstaller` in the virtual environment: `pip install pyinstaller`

 1. Then, run: `pyinstaller AzureBacklogSorter.spec sort_sprint_backlog.py`, which should produce an app (when running on macos) in the `dist` folder.

-1. Copy your `config.yml` file into the 'Contents' folder in the .app
+1. (optional) install `brew install create-dmg` to create a `.dmg`.

+For convenience, the bash script `build_and_package.sh` can be used to combine all of the above steps.

 Icon used:
 <a href="https://www.flaticon.com/free-icons/ascending" title="ascending icons">Ascending icons created by Infinite Dendrogram - Flaticon</a>